 Each email campaign has its own goal – sell a product, promote a feature, introduce an offer, and so on.
 Marketers invest much effort to make sure the emails hit the inbox rather than the spam folder.

-In 2018, the average spam placement rate of the US marketing emails was 9%.
-This means, 9 of 100 emails ended up in the spam folder.
+In 2018, the average spam placement rate of US marketing emails was 9%.
+This means, that 9 of 100 emails ended up in the spam folder.

 You likely want to do better and have all your emails reach the inbox.
 For this, you need to master some best practices and employ a dedicated toolset.
 We’ll explain everything later but first, you have to learn the basics – why emails may get to the spam folder.

 How emails end up in the spam folder

 Emails may get to the spam folder if they have been marked as spam by the recipient.
 In this case, your email was initially placed into the inbox and then went to the spam folder.
 So, this does not actually refer to the spam placement rate.
 There is a separate metric called spam complaint rate, and it deals with the engagement of your subscribers.

 What we are seeking most is the way the emails end up in the spam folder avoiding the inbox at all.
 In this case, emails knock against spam filters – a set of protocols that decide whether your email is spam or not.
 The filters can also sort your emails by purpose.
 Just remember your Gmail inbox with Primary, Social, Promotions, and other folders.